-Eugene's Secondary Dwelling Zoning Code- Adjustments Needed
+Eugene's Accessory Dwelling Zoning Code- Adjustments Needed

 Oregon Senate Bill 1051 passed in July of 2017, and was signed into law on August 15, 2017.
 In part, this measure reads:

 The operative date for this portion of the bill is July 1, 2018.